 If you presume you have job-related hearing loss, it’s best to take action sooner rather than later.
 That’s important for medical reasons: Immediate intervention and appropriate hearing protection can prevent most cases of permanent occupational hearing issues.

-Hearing loss is different from many other workers’ comp claims.
+Hearing loss is different from many other workers’ comp claims

 With other injuries, the goal is to achieve what’s referred to as the “maximum medical improvement” through treatment.
 That is, treatment options are depleted.
 But hearing is a bit different from a back injury when it comes to treatment and potential improvement.
 Once you lose your hearing, it will never return, so the goal is to equip you with the long-term usage tools needed to increase your hearing levels.